-The Oscars are coming Sunday, but my official ballot is already in for the office pool, so I can now give you my Oscar picks.
+The Oscars are tonight!
+After checking out a few last-minute movies, I can now give you my Oscar picks.
 Sadly I missed the shorts again this year, but I’ll do my best with my predictions.
-Feel free to post your own here, and we’ll see who does well this weekend!
+Feel free to post your own here, and we’ll see who does well!

-I’ve been doing my best to catch up on the nominees, but there are only 5 categories where I’ve seen everything – Director, Film Editing and Sound Editing.
+I’ve been doing my best to catch up on the nominees, but there are only 5 categories where I’ve seen everything (same as last year!) – Director, Supporting Actress (we’re watching Animal Kingdom on DVD this afternoon), Art Direction, Cinematography and Sound Mixing.
 But you know I do my homework and I never do worse than half.
-So listen to me now and hear me later:
+So listen up!

 Best Supporting Actor

 Two years running, this category is a an easy pick – Christian Bale all the way.
 I wouldn’t have believed it if I hadn’t seen it, but his crack-addicted boxer/trainer is his best work to-date.
 I’ll still give props to Geoffrey Rush, who in another year could have walked away with the prize for his excellent, excellent performance.

 This category could be the most interesting of any this year.
 The conventional wisdom for some time was that Melissa Leo had it locked up.
 But after an ill-advised self-promoting ad campaign, I think voters reconsidered.
 And if they really watched The Fighter, perhaps they recognized what I saw – that Amy Adams was in fact stronger in the movie.
 So I’m going out on a limb here and say that the two actresses will split the vote, and running up the aisle will be newcomer Hailee Steinfeld, who was charming, strong and quite funny in True Grit.

 It’s rare that the Academy splits the Director/Picture winners between two films, but it’s become increasingly common in recent years.
 I see that trend continuing here, as David Fincher brought together many elements to make The Social Network so compelling.